-- 1. Describe the basic concept of network programming and Software Defined Networking (SDN) programming. - 2.
+- Describe the basic concept of network programming and Software Defined Networking (SDN) programming. - 2.
 Design and program client/server communication. - Describe the deployment models of SDN and Network Functions Virtualization (NFV) using OpenFlow protocol.

-This course provides an introduction to network programming and SDN programming.
+This course introduces network programming and SDN programming.
 The contents include the introduction to the concept and programming of client/server communication; the fundamentals of SDN and its potential applications related to network function virtualization (NFV); Explores emerging applications of SDN; hands-on exercises of SDN programming environment with OpenFlow protocol and controller.